ember-learn/ember-blog/content/ember-1-0-rc7.md

 * Added functionality to Router.map to allow it to be called multiple times without the map being overwritten.
 Allows routes to be added at runtime.

 _UPDATE:_ The post previously recommended the use of `Route#generateController` for cases where the controller was not associated with a route.
-We are now directing users to just explicitly declare the controller's class instead of relying on generation.
+We are now directing users to explicitly declare the controller's class instead of relying on generation.